YunyangXu/HQSGRD/README.md

 # How to use your own data
 1. The RCF method is used to obtain the edge detection results of the input image and perform non-maximum suppression.
 [RCF_code](https://github.com/yun-liu/RCF)
-2. Put the result of non-maximum suppression and the original image into Input_Folder.
+2. Put the result of non-maximum suppression and the original image into Input_folder.
 3. Run the algorithm.

 # Citation